 Not everyone enjoys tours and that’s ok.
 If you fall into that group, then you’ll be thrilled to know that you can explore Comuna 13 by yourself, easy peasy, lemon squeezy!

-Yes, that’s right, you actually don’t need a tour at all to visit Comuna 13.
+Yes, that’s right, you don’t need a tour or guide to visit Comuna 13.
 You can simply go there, walk the streets, drink in the bars, photograph the artwork and more, all by yourself.
-It’s completely safe to do so and during the day and evening, you’ll find plenty of tourists doing the same.

 While you might miss out on some information, insight and anecdotes from a guide.
 You can always ask your questions to the many friendly and welcoming people working in hospitality and tourism in the neighbourhood.
-Of course, the more Spanish you know, the better.
-Don’t expect English to be widely spoken here.

 Recommendations: Visit early in the day to beat the crowds.
-Morning tours meet at San Javier around 10am and get to Comuna 13 Medellín around 10.30.
+Morning tours meet at San Javier around 10 am and get to Comuna 13 Medellín around 10.30 am.
 The afternoons are even busier.

 What a Comuna 13 Tour is not…